islco/sudo/source/_posts/2016-11-10-redis-leaderboard.md

 Total time: 0.000469 s

-This isn't bad for single request and a template doing only one thing but we can do better.
+This isn't bad for a single request and a template doing only one thing, but we can do better.

-We love Postgres it is fully featured, fast and reliable but maybe we should use a faster data store.
+We love Postgres as it is fully featured, fast and reliable but maybe we should use a more appropriate data store.
-The answer we were looking for is Redis, particularly the sorted sets datatype worked perfectly for this situation.
+The answer we were looking for is Redis, particularly the sorted sets datatype, worked perfectly for this situation.

 `Redis Sorted Sets are, similarly to Redis Sets, non repeating collections of Strings.
 The difference is that every member of a Sorted Set is associated with score, that is used in order to take the sorted set ordered, from the smallest to the greatest score.
 While members are unique, scores may be repeated.`